showxu/objc-evolution/README.md

 That day, if swift had never been released...
 Would Objective-C be different?

-The `objc-evolutions` project maintains the major personal proposals for changes and enhancements to the The Objective-C Programming Language.
+This `objc-evolutions` repository maintains personal major proposals for exploration and enhancements to the The Objective-C Programming Language.

 - [Extended](#extended)
 - [Requirements](#requirements)